 How do you get an XP Boost?

-Currently, the only way to unlock an XP Boost is to complete a crown level.
-So when you earn a crown, you’ll usually bag yourself an XP Boost as well.
+The traditional way is to complete a crown level.
+When you earn a crown, you’ll usually bag yourself an XP Boost as well.

 I say ‘usually’ as this only tends to apply to your first crown of the day.
 If you unlock another crown while your boost is active, you won’t unlock another boost.
 Once the boost expires, you should then be eligible to unlock another by earning another crown.